How Personal Loans Impact Your Credit Score in Canada

 Is a Personal Loan Used For Debt Consolidation Harmful to My Credit Score?

 A popular option to consolidate your debt is to take out a personal loan.
+If you’re exploring this option, learn more about debt consolidation loans in Canada and how they work.
 When used correctly, debt consolidation can improve your credit and help pay off your debt sooner by lowering your interest rate and reducing your monthly payments.
 An added benefit is that it’s easier to manage one payment on one loan than multiple payments for all your loans or credit cards.

 Applying for a personal loan will cause a temporary dip in your credit status; therefore, it can also make it harder to access other sources of credit in the near future.
 For example, if you apply for a mortgage shortly after applying for a personal loan, you may be rejected because the lender will see you have more debt than you can manage.